 Senecio macropodus, Cineraria laevis

-Senecio angulatus is a scrambling or twining succulent that grows as a dense, tangled, up to 6.6 feet (2 m) tall shrub or a climber that can reach up to 20 feet (6 m) in height.
+Senecio angulatus is a scrambling or twining succulent that grows up to 6.6 feet (2 m) tall as a dense, tangled shrub or a climber that can reach 20 feet (6 m) in height.
 Leaves are thick, fleshy, glossy green, and alternately arranged.
-They are rhombic to ovate, coarsely toothed with 1 to 3 teeth on each side.
-They are up to 8 inches (20 cm) long and up to 5.5 inches (14 cm) wide.
-Flowers are yellow, daisy-like, and appear in open clusters at the end of the branches, mainly during late fall and winter.
+They are rhombic to ovate, coarsely toothed with 1 to 3 teeth on each side, up to 8 inches (20 cm) long and up to 5.5 inches (14 cm) wide.
+Flowers are yellow and daisy-like and appear in open clusters at the end of the branches, mainly during late fall and winter.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).